liamkohncoffey/EffectoryAssignment/README.md

 - EffectoryAssignment.Domain
 - This would conatin anything specific to the questionnares domain, meaning Database models, database interfaces and any other internal classes that you would like to remain inside this domain.

+# What was Finished/Not Finished

+Completed:
+- Getting one or more questions and answer options.
+- Posting one or more answers for the questions.

+Incomplete
+- paging the result.
+- Returning a results calculation of min, max, average for each answer, calculated across the departments.
+- Create a test-suite

 # How to run:
 - Launch your prefered ide.
 - Open the solition.